 2. Greater potential for human error and the risk of accidental data exposure:

 The easy-to-use tools of an iPaaS can empower individual departments to handle data integrations instead of your IT team.
 However, this could be putting too much power in the hands of team members who don’t know enough about app integration, data security, and compliance.

 IT professions and integration specialists know they’re playing with fire any time they expose REST API to build an app integration.
-Only your IT professionals and integration specialists understand the full gravity of terms like GDPR, HIPAA, CCPA, RBAC, OAuth, and API logging – your untrained team members won’t immediately “get it.”
+In addition to this, only your IT professionals and specialists understand the gravity of terms like GDPR, HIPAA, CCPA, RBAC, OAuth, and API logging.
+The untrained team members won’t immediately “get it.”

 As the Wall Street Journal points out:

 “Poor security practices, complicated controls and rushed technology programs are causing a rash of data breaches stemming from the use of cloud services, experts say.
 Both users and cloud providers could be doing more to prevent them.”

 “Hackers are going after servers that haven’t been set up correctly, allowing them to view sensitive information and extract it with minimal effort, according to cybersecurity experts.”